kiwi-fruitiwi/game-recommendations/README.md

 chess.
-[No Stress Chess](https://www.amazon.com/Winning-Moves-Games-Stress-Chess/dp/B0007Q1IO4) was the next logical step, where you reduce complexity by limiting moves only to the piece cards you draw from a randomized deck, and gradually increase your options by drawing extra cards or following extra rules.
+[No Stress Chess](https://www.amazon.com/Winning-Moves-Games-Stress-Chess/dp/B0007Q1IO4) was the next logical step, where you reduce complexity by limiting moves only to the piece cards you draw from a randomized deck, and gradually increase your options by drawing extra cards or allowing more of the complete rule set like castling or en passant.

 I've been kind of surprised with chess.
 I thought it was a "solved" game because of AIs, but it's both fun and tactical.
 All four of us play, and all of us are